zellerlab/cayman/README.md

   #### Metagenomics reference datasets and CAZyme catalogues

   Cayman uses prevalence-filtered reference data sets from the [Global Microbial Gene Catalog (GMGC)](https://gmgc.embl.de/).
-We annotated these datasets with our dedicated CAZyme annotation method (cf. [Ducarmon & Karcher et al.]()).
-The filtered GMGC datasets and their CAZyme annotations can be downloaded from [Zenodo]().
+We annotated these datasets with our dedicated CAZyme annotation method (cf. [Ducarmon & Karcher et al.](https://www.biorxiv.org/content/10.1101/2024.01.08.574624v1)).
+The filtered GMGC datasets and their CAZyme annotations can be downloaded from [[Zenodo](https://zenodo.org/uploads/10473258)].

   [TABLE]